grzegorz914/homebridge-melcloud-control/README.md

 ### About the plugin
 * All devices are detected automatically.
+* All configured settings are appiled to all devices in account.
 * Support multiple MELCloud accounts, buildings, flors, areas.
 * Support temperature display units *CELSIUS/FAHRENHEIT*.
 * Main control, *Heater/Cooler*, *Thermostat*, configurable in plugin settings.